AlanGarciaAtos/learning-plan-angular/10_javascript-bundlers/notes.md

 **Rules**: match files to loaders
 **Plugins**: tap into the bundler lifecycle
 **Dev Server**: watch and serve my files (like live server for html,css,js)

+## Parcel

+Using `autoprefixer` is redundant in the postcss, parcel already transpilates the css by default